 Poor Sleep Quality:

-Alongside running the daytime hours, mental health problems also affect the time when you should be sleeping.
-It is so because sleep problems are a common symptom of mental health issues like bipolar disorder, anxiety, and attention deficit hyperactivity disorder.
+Alongside running during the daytime hours, mental health problems also affect the time when you should be sleeping.
+It is so because sleep problems are common symptoms of mental health issues like bipolar disorder, anxiety, and attention deficit hyperactivity disorder.
 For example, most patients with depression have insomnia and complain of spending their nights tossing and turning in bed.
 If you are also one of them, try using a dodow that can soothe your racing mind and help you get some much-needed rest.

 Other chronic diseases:

 Untreated mental well-being problems can pose a threat to your physical health.
 Males who do have poor mental health do not eat well and refrain from catching regular exercise.
 Typically, they are not active, degrading their physical health and causing long-term diseases.